 Brian Tyree Henry, who also stars in the MCU's Eternals as Phastos, will be back for his third Spider-Verse movie as NYPD Officer Jefferson Morales, Miles' father.

 "I love you, Miles.
-And I will always, always be here for you" was Jeff's line used in the new Spider-Verse 3 trailer, allowing fans to reminisce on his relationship with his son.
-This line comes in the first movie, when he says it to Miles through his bedroom door as Miles contemplates going to the super collider.
+And I will always, always be here for you" was Jeff's line used in the new Spider-Verse 3 trailer, originating from a one-sided conversation with Miles through his bedroom door in the first movie.

 For Beyond the Spider-Verse, Jefferson's role is still a mystery.
 However, he will be expected to serve as a major source of emotional support for Miles once they are reunited at some point, especially with Miles trying to keep his father from being killed.